Saturday, November 4, 2017

 Religious Genocide in the Old Testament, Deuteronomy 13 & 20, and Numbers 31, 15-17

-This post will be the first of several posts examining Scripture in the Old Testament.
-These are verses that are rarely read during Sunday Scripture lessons.
+This post will be the first of several posts examining troubling passages of scripture in the Old Testament.
+These verses are rarely read during Sunday Scripture lessons.

 Standard Christianity